n3rada/toboggan/README.md

 ## 🔍 What is an RCE Python Module?

 A Remote Code Execution (RCE) module is a Python script that defines how commands are sent to and executed on a remote system.
-Toboggan uses this module to wrap and streamline post-exploitation command execution.
+Toboggan uses this module to wrap web shells, command injection exploits, and other RCE vectors, transforming them into a streamlined post-exploitation shell interface.

+This works with:
+- **Web shells** (PHP, ASP, JSP backdoors).
+- **Command injection** vulnerabilities.
+- **HTTP-based RCE** (web application exploits).
+- **SQL injection** with command execution (`xp_cmdshell`, etc.).
+- Any custom RCE vector you can script.

 To be compatible with Toboggan, your module must define a function with the following exact signature: